 Living the College Life

-11) What percentage of students graduate without ever having had dinner at a faculty member’s home or out to dinner with a professor and their class?
+11) What percentage of students graduate without having dinner at a faculty member’s home or out to dinner with a professor and their class?

 Again, mentorship.
-How will you get to spend time with the adults who can make a difference in your life?
-And how much do they really want to spend time with students?
-One piece of research out of Hamilton College so proved what an enormous difference even one meal can mean to students that the school started reimbursing faculty for groceries when they host students.
+How will you spend time with adults who can make a difference in your life?
+And how much do they want to spend time with students?
+One piece of research out of Hamilton College proved what an enormous difference even one meal can mean to students that the school started reimbursing faculty for groceries when they host students.

-There are varying schools of thought on which approach is “best” to avoid midyear breakups and be sensitive to living styles, diversity and a host of other issues.
+There are varying schools of thought on which approach is “best” to avoid midyear breakups and be sensitive to living styles, diversity, and other issues.
 The right answer may differ by school.
 But here’s what’s wrong: When a college can’t explain why it does what it does — and has no data to back up its philosophy.

 13) Who are your three closest friends here, and how did you find them?

-What you’re really probing for here is a sense of how communities form.
+What you’re probing for here is a sense of how communities form.
 Where do people find their people?
-How do the living communities where undergraduate dwell impact this?
+How do the living communities where undergraduates dwell impact this?

 14) What forms of speech or protest, if any, have been unwelcome here?

-This is a fun one, since if you put it in exactly this way, it puts the respondent in the position of having to guess why you’re asking.
+This is fun since if you put it precisely this way, it puts the respondent in the position of guessing why you’re asking.